ScRiPt1337/Ashwatthama/README.md

 # Ashwatthama

-### currently its not working become we are using serveo tunneling services to expose out local server but i think serveo stop working so i will soon update it and switch to ngrok
+### currently its not working because we are using serveo tunneling services to expose out local server but i think serveo stop working so i will soon update it and switch to ngrok

 ```python
        (